ealker/university-notes/CS38110_Open_Source/open_source_license.md

 ### GPL

+The GNU General Public License was first written by Richard Stallman (RMS) and published by the Free Software Foundation (FSF) in 1989.

 GPL violations - modifying and redistruibtion of code.

 "Any code which links to GPL’ed code becomes GPL’ed"

 #### What is the difference between GPLv2 and GPLv3?

+GPLv3 was first published on June 29th 2007.

 ## Proprietary Licenses